klust/SupercomputersForStarters/docs/7_Accelerators/7_04_Programming_accelerators.md

 OpenACC is well supported on NVIDIA hardware through the NVIDIA HPC compilers (which is the new name of the PGI compilers adopted after the integration of PGI in NVIDIA).
-GCC offers some support on NVIDIA and some AMD hardware for version 2.6 of the standard (the Nobemver 2017 version) since version 10 of the GCC compilers., but the evolution is slow and performance is often not that great.
+GCC offers some support on NVIDIA and some AMD hardware for version 2.6 of the standard (the November 2017 version) since version 10 of the GCC compilers., but the evolution is slow and performance is often not that great.
 More promising for the future is the work going on in the clang/LLVM community to support OpenACC, as this effort is largely driven by the USA national labs who want to avoid having